Gorilla-Lab-SCUT/TTAC/imagenet/README.md

 ### Results

-We mainly conduct our experiments under the sTTT(N-O) protocol, which is more realistic and challenging.
+We mainly conduct our experiments under the sTTT (N-O) protocol, which is more realistic and challenging.

-- run TTAC on ImageNet-C under the sTTT protocol.
+- run TTAC on ImageNet-C under the sTTT (N-O) protocol.

     ```
     bash scripts/run_ttac_no.sh